sunshinescience/personal_blog_website/README.md

 <img src="/images/blog_homepage.png" width="500" height="400">

 TODO:
+Post page: get text to not move with resize.
+    Fix date and title
+        Fix footer
 About page: move menu to the right
 Portfolio page: Make responsive with various media sizes (things don't move properly when shrinking to smaller size) About page: Fix footer on smaller screen size (its moved up to below image)